grafana/terraform-provider-schemas/docs/data-sources/panel_bar_gauge.md

 Optional:

+- `index` (Number) Threshold index, an old property that is not needed an should only appear in older dashboards
 - `state` (String) TODO docs
 TODO are the values here enumerable into a disjunction?
 Some seem to be listed in typescript comment